-Nothing annoys a Brit more than hearing somebody not-so local swooning: “oh, I love British accents!” … ok thanks, but, which one?
+Nothing annoys a Brit more than hearing somebody not-so-local swooning: “oh, I love British accents!”
+We’re flattered but please clarify, which one?
 Received Pronunciation (better known as the Queen’s English) connoisseurs such as Colin Firth, Hugh Grant and the Queen herself really do set the bar a bit too high for the rest of us Brits who are… well, not so posh.
-This time, this one is for us – folks abroad can’t even understand some of our accents, so let’s hope they won’t be engaging in this debate too!
-Here are the sexiest accents amongst us Brits (and our neighbours).
+In fact, folks abroad can’t even understand some of our accents, so let’s hope they won’t be engaging in this debate too!
+We’re here to rank the sexiest accents in the UK.

 9. West Country

 Folks from the West Country possess a unique but oddly sexy accent (think farmer, but DON’T assume farmer).
 The West Country certainly covers a lot of land – essentially most of South-West England, from Bath to Bristol, to Cornwall to Gloucester.

 You can guarantee upon entering one of their local pubs, you’ll be met with a warm ‘alright my lover’ and a friendly face.
 I would go as far as to say that the West-Country is like a little pocket of Northern niceness within the South of the UK.